TheTrueWAN/SeedlingSage/WorldBuilding for Saga/Chars/Fennel.md

 -"The Sword that Eats The Light" ("The Moonlit Blade")
 	Can absorb surrounding light to recharge her crystal heart.
 The sword grows brighter in the process.
 This causes people facing Fennel to focus on her sword as their eyes are drawn to the light.
 The sword was stolen by Fennel after she had left the [[Construct Army]].
 	In time it becomes the signature of a legend.
 <b>I'm unsure about this idea.
 It makes Fennel very overpowered compared to everyone around her, and such a weapon does not explain why no one else possesses one; most excuses have a level of contrivance about them.
-Maybe something simpler would work instead?</b>
+Maybe something simpler would work instead?</b> The solution is the reverse; Fennel's legend is not that of the "moonlit blade" but of the "dawn blade".
+She makes her sword glow white hot in combat, and this becomes something of a callsign (is that the right word?)